Wedding Photographer at Hampton Court House

 Presentation of their wedding certificate: Another moment that can be quick and your photographer needs to capture with care.

-After the photographer has photographed the ‘dummy’ signing, the registrar invites the guests to, so I turn the camera around on them.
-This one also shows a great view of the Great Hall.
+After the photographer had photographed the ‘dummy’ signing, the registrar invited the guests to take some photos, so I turned the camera around on them.
+This one also shows a great view of the Grand Hall.

 A moment of pure joy.
-After the many months of preparation, anticipation and excitement, they are finally husband and wife.
+After many months of preparation, anticipation and excitement, they are finally married.

 Presenting Mr & Mrs: Exiting Hampton Court House as Husband and Wife

-After the ceremony, and they are wed with their certificate safely tucked into a pocket (or given to a friend or relative for safekeeping), the couple walk back down the aisle and exit into the (hopefully) sunshine to enjoy the day.
+After the ceremony, the couple walk back down the aisle and exit into the (hopefully) sunshine to enjoy the day.

-Sometimes I ask them to pause just before exiting to allow me to change the camera settings for the outside light.
+Sometimes, I ask them to pause before exiting to allow me to change the camera settings for the outside light.

-A moment later and the couple arrive at the entrance doors.
-Some parts of a wedding need the photographer to take a sequence of photos of which this was one of eight.
+A moment later, the couple arrive at the entrance doors.
+Some parts of a wedding need the photographer to take a sequence of photos, of which this was one of eight.

 Confetti & Congratulations

 Sadly, confetti is not allowed at Hampton Court House, but I can understand why.
-It would be so difficult to clear up from between the gravel on the drive.
+It would be challenging to clear up from the gravel on the drive.

-An exuberant groom enjoys their bubbles confetti moment after they exit their Hampton Court House wedding.
+An exuberant groom enjoys their bubble confetti moment after they exit their Hampton Court House wedding.

-Setting up for the bubbles shots isn’t as seamless as it appears:
+Setting up for the bubble shots isn’t as seamless as it appears:

-The couple exit after their ceremony then go back inside via a side door.
-Next, the guests slowly exit whilst I try to arrange them into an ‘aisle’ for the couple to pass through.
-I then ask everyone to blow bubbles and keep blowing until they fill the air enough to look striking in the photos.
+The couple exits after their ceremony and then go back inside via a side door.
+Next, the guests slowly exit whilst I arrange them into an ‘aisle’ for the couple to pass through.
+I then asked everyone to blow bubbles and keep blowing until they filled the air enough to look striking in the photos.

-Finally, the couple exit into a shower of… BUBBLES!
+Finally, the couple exited into a shower of… BUBBLES!
 Cue some great wedding photography!

 One of the last of the confetti sequence in this sunny wedding photo.

 It’s easiest to photograph any group set-ups as soon after the couple’s exit as possible.
-Everyone is still pretty much in the same place, and the photographer can announce how they’re going to work it.
+Everyone is in the same place, and the photographer can announce how they will work it.

 I ask the couple to provide a list before the day to work from.
 At Hampton Court House, I usually start at the front of the building, then move to the gardens if they’d like a change of scene.